 Combining jazz sensibilities with several World Music traditions, Ehlis gathers a group of talented and like-minded musicians who share a spirit of adventure and playfulness.
-Each musician adds a distinctive voice and breadth of talent and experience to create a one-of-a kind performance every time.
+Each musician adds a distinctive voice, breadth of talent and experience to create a one-of-a kind performances each and every time.

 Drawn to traditional and folk music from around the world, Ehlis blends the sounds of many cultures into his own unique style.
 As a multi-instrumentalist, he learned the mandolin busking on the streets of Denmark, Germany and Italy and has studied various woodwind instruments and percussion, including the Balinese Gamelan.
 While in Zimbabwe he met local musicians and performed with Motsi Uruka at the Amakhosi Theatre in Bulawayo.
 He also performs and studies the music of the Basques.